collapsed-stacks/startups/questions/3630/pros-and-cons-of-using-source-control-as-an-independent-entrepreneur.md

 - posted by: [Nero](https://stackexchange.com/users/1705837/nero) on 2015-03-06
 - score: 3

-<p>In my opinion, you should always use a version control system when developing serious projects.
-Of course, the total power of version control systems is only used when working with two or more people, but it is still worth using one as a sole developer.</p>
+In my opinion, you should always use a version control system when developing serious projects.
+Of course, the total power of version control systems is only used when working with two or more people, but it is still worth using one as a sole developer.

-<p>Yes, of course it adds a little bit of overhead to commit the changes to the system, but even for beginners it is not hard to learn how to do that and does not cost much time.
-And it becomes super easy when using some tool with a GUI to commit the changes.</p>
+Yes, of course it adds a little bit of overhead to commit the changes to the system, but even for beginners it is not hard to learn how to do that and does not cost much time.
+And it becomes super easy when using some tool with a GUI to commit the changes.

-<p>And this little time is spent well when considering the following: You started implementing the new super-awesome feature X, but after say two and a half days you notice that you made a fundamental mistake or that the feature can not be built entirely or something broke, or whatever.
+And this little time is spent well when considering the following: You started implementing the new super-awesome feature X, but after say two and a half days you notice that you made a fundamental mistake or that the feature can not be built entirely or something broke, or whatever.
 Now you want to go back in time.
 Ctrl/Cmd-z is nice for a few lines but now, without a version control system you have to manually revert everything.
-Doing this once costs much more time than using version control and is more prone to mistakes.</p>
+Doing this once costs much more time than using version control and is more prone to mistakes.

-<p>I once developed an important small to medium size project without a version control system because none was available without asking the administrator to install one and filling out paper stuff and so on.
+I once developed an important small to medium size project without a version control system because none was available without asking the administrator to install one and filling out paper stuff and so on.
 I ended up with a ton of backup-save-files of the whole project and it really was a mess, especially after trying to go back in time.
-I wish I had asked for a Git.</p>
+I wish I had asked for a Git.

-<p>So: Use some version control system and (especially as beginner) get some help from a program providing a nice GUI to the system.
-Personally, I use SourceTree and Git on my Mac for a long time now and I'm very happy with this combination.</p>
+So: Use some version control system and (especially as beginner) get some help from a program providing a nice GUI to the system.
+Personally, I use SourceTree and Git on my Mac for a long time now and I'm very happy with this combination.

 ## Answer 3645